 “When needed, I call my brother and we go to the hospital.
 Then, I go to the hospital unit and I directly ask the question.”

-Patient suffering from a bone cancer.
+A patient suffering from bone cancer.
 24 years old, Paris Region

 The more vulnerable, socially or geographically isolated the patients are, the more they feel abandoned.

-In order to solve these isssues, Continuum+ has developed, in collaboration with the association « Patients en Réseau » (Patients in network), a care program called AKO@dom.
-It aims at securing the medical care, improving the adherence and the quality of life of the patients by the early identification and care of undesirable effects.
+Continuum+ has developed, in collaboration with the association « Patients en Réseau » (Patients in network), a care program called AKO@dom to solve these issues.
+It aims at securing medical care, improving the adherence and the quality of life of the patients by the early identification and care of undesirable effects.

 In the program AKO@dom, the liberal nurse visits the patient at home during the first 3 months of the treatment.
-With an application on smartphone, the nurse transmits the monitoring data on a secure platform dedicated to medical professionals who follow the patients.
+With a smartphone app, the nurse transmits the monitoring data on a secure platform dedicated to medical professionals who follow the patients.

-Beyond the data accessible on the patform, the nurse also gets in touch with the medical professionals involved according to the situations faced.
+Beyond the data accessible on the platform, the nurse also gets in touch with the medical professionals involved in solving the situations.

-This solution was tested for a treatment for metastatic kidney cancer.
+AKO@dom was tested for metastatic kidney cancer treatment.
 25 patients of hospitals in the East of France benefited from the solution.
-A second pilot has been launched for the metastatic breast cancer in several hospitals in the East of France and in the Northern region of France.
+A second pilot has been launched for metastatic breast cancer in several hospitals in the East of France and the Northern region of France.